Submodular Order Functions and Assortment Optimization: Algorithms for Submodular Order Functions

 \emph{Remarks:} The idea of iteratively adding elements with marginal value above a threshold has a rich history in both submodular optimization and assortment optimization. \cite{badanidiyuru2014fast} gave a fast $(1-1/e)-\epsilon$ approximation for constrained maximization of submodular functions using adaptive thresholds. \cite{cardstream} proposed an adaptive threshold algorithm for cardinality constraint in the streaming model.
 In the assortment optimization literature, \cite{desir} introduce a constant threshold algorithm for cardinality and budget constrained assortment optimization in the Markov model.

-\textbf{Generalizing to budget constraint:} In the presence of budget constraint Algorithm \ref{bcalg} presents a natural generalization with a threshold on the ``bang-per-buck" i.e., \emph{marginal value per unit budget}.
+\textbf{Generalizing to budget constraint:} Algorithm \ref{bcalg} presents a natural generalization with a threshold on the ``bang-per-buck", i.e., \emph{marginal value per unit budget}.
 Formally, we filter out elements $e$ such that $\frac{f(e\mid S_j)}{b_e}< \tau(N,f,B)$.
 We show a guarantee of $1/3$ for Algorithm \ref{bcalg}, short of the upper bound of 0.5 implied by Theorem \ref{impossible}.

-A standard technique in submodular maximization (and beyond) for obtaining best possible guarantees under budget constraint is \emph{partial enumeration}.
+A standard technique in submodular maximization (and beyond) to obtain the best possible guarantees under budget constraint is \emph{partial enumeration}.
 For example, Sviridenko \cite{sviridenko2004note} considers all possible sets of size 3 as a starting point for a greedy algorithm that picks an item with best bang-per-buck at each step thereafter.
 Starting with an initial set $X$ is equivalent to changing the objective function to $f(\cdot\mid X)$.
 In case of submodular order functions $f(\cdot\mid X)$ will, in general, not have a weak submodular order even for a small set $X$.
-To preserve submodular order we may restrict enumeration to starting sets that are concentrated early in the order.
+To preserve submodular order, we may restrict enumeration to starting sets that are concentrated early in the order.
 However, this limited enumeration appears to be ineffective.
-Instead, we propose an algorithm that starts with an empty set and parses elements in submodular order but enumerates over a small set of high budget elements which get `special attention' via the Final Add subroutine.
-It is worth noting that unlike Algorithm \ref{bcalg}, which only adds elements, Algorithm \ref{5balg} may discard elements that were added in previous iterations via the Final Add subroutine.
+Instead, we propose an algorithm that starts with an empty set and parses elements in submodular order but enumerates over a small set of high budget elements which get ``special attention" via the Final Add subroutine.
+It should be noted that unlike Algorithm \ref{bcalg}, which only adds elements, Algorithm \ref{5balg} may discard elements that were added in previous iterations via the Final Add subroutine.

 The following example illustrates why threshold based algorithms fail under matroid constraints.